RechieKho/piko-piko/README.md

 - Save and load (`save` & `load`)
 - And most importantly, print colorful text (`say`)

+All the commands are in [the commands reference](https://github.com/RechieKho/piko-piko/wiki/commands-reference).

 You are very welcome to fork this project and add your own commands.

 It is written in *pure* nasm assembly, so brace yourself.